mskcc/beagle/container/Readme.md

 SINGULARITYENV_JIRA_PROJECT
 ```

-The following are optional environmental variables for use with `beagle` and `celery`.
-It is recommended to set `SINGULARITYENV_CELERY_LOG_PATH` for debugging/logging purposes.
+The following are mandatory environmental variables for use with `beagle` and `celery`:

 ```
-SINGULARITYENV_BEAGLE_PATH # beagle install to use if not using what's in container; default is /usr/bin/beagle SINGULARITYENV_CELERY_LOG_PATH # location of where to store log files for celery; default is /tmp SINGULARITYENV_CELERY_PID_PATH # where to store pid files for celery workers; default is /tmp SINGULARITYENV_BEAT_SCHEDULE_PATH # where to store schedule of celery beat; default is /tmp SINGULARITYENV_CELERY_EVENT_QUEUE_PREFIX # prefix for event queue; default is runtime timestamp
+SINGULARITYENV_BEAGLE_PATH # beagle install to use
+SINGULARITYENV_CELERY_LOG_PATH # location of where to store log files for celery SINGULARITYENV_CELERY_PID_PATH # where to store pid files for celery workers SINGULARITYENV_BEAT_SCHEDULE_PATH # where to store schedule of celery beat SINGULARITYENV_CELERY_EVENT_QUEUE_PREFIX # prefix for event queue
 ```

 For more detailed information about beagles environment, you can use the beagle [environment page](../docs/ENVIRONMENT_VARIABLES.md)